 Pain is one of the most common complaints among older people.
 Pain management in older people differs from than in younger people.
 For example, older persons are much more likely to experience medication-related side effects than younger ones.
 Many guidelines are issued for improving the management of pain and quality of life in older people.
-The guidelines contained several non-drug approaches to treatment, including exercise, and recommended that, whenever possible, people use alternatives to aspirin, ibuprofen, and other NSAIDs because of the drugs' side effects, including stomach irritation and gastrointestinal bleeding.

 Pain in children also requires special attention, particularly because young children are not always able to describe the degree of pain they are experiencing.
 Although treating pain in children poses a special challenge to physicians and parents alike, children should never be undertreated.
 Special tools for measuring pain in children have been developed that, when combined with cues used by parents, help physicians select the most effective treatments.

 Nonsteroidal agents, and especially acetaminophen, are most often prescribed for control of pain in children.
 In the case of severe pain or pain following surgery, acetaminophen may be combined with codeine.

 An increased understanding of the basic mechanisms of pain will have profound implications for the development of future medicines.
 The following areas of research are bringing us closer to an ideal pain drug.

 One objective of investigators working to develop the future generation of pain medications is to formulate compounds that will prevent pain signals from being amplified by the nervous system or to block certain steps in the pain pathway, especially in conditions when there is no injury or trauma.
 Many of these agents are still in the early phase of development and not ready for wide spread clinical use.